Skip to main content

 “He is still in his learning years and under my guardianship.”
 Rukaiya Begum looked firm “I know what is best for my son.”

 She watched Jodha Begum stomp out of her palace.
 Rukaiya Begum sighed.
 She had made enemies in this place without realising that for long.
-Power indeed is blinding of the truth.
+Power indeed is blinding to the truth.
 Asmat shook her voice a little awkwardly.

-“Well you see, Asmat Begum” Rukaiya smiled faintly “Choose your side wisely.”
+“Well, you see, Asmat Begum”, Rukaiya smiled faintly, "Choose your side wisely.”

-“My Lady we had always been...”
+“My Lady, we had always been...”
 She stopped as Rukaiya shook her head.

 “Times are changing, Asmat Begum.
-But you know what; it will be ever-changing yet still.”
+But you know what, it will be ever-changing yet still.”

 The confused lady bowed to her quickly before taking her to leave.

 It is not clear how much power Jagat Gosain held as the unofficial Padshah Begum before the power unofficially again shifted to Sahila Begum in 1608 but given that the heir to the throne and her only son was raised by Rukaiya as her own, not only in guardianship (elderly ladies being a guardian of Princes was the norm in the Timurid House) but as her son, it is assumed that she did not have a liking towards the former Padshah Begum.
-Asmat Begum, the wife to Ghiasuddin Begh, father of Meherunissa, was a perfume maker and hence had close contact with the significant ladies of the Harem much before her daughter stepped into the harem politics.
+Asmat Begum, the wife of Ghiasuddin Begh, father of Meherunissa, was a perfume maker and hence had close contact with the significant ladies of the Harem much before her daughter stepped into the harem politics.
 She played an active role in making her daughter’s role in the harem prominent as well.

 Comments